smhr/ska-src-training-containers/Talks/intro-singularity-containers/README.md

 A primary goal of Singularity is mobility.
 The single file image format makes mobility easy.
 Because Singularity images are single files, they are easily copied and managed.
 You can copy the image to create a branch, share the image and distribute the image as easily as copying any other file you control!

 ## Starting

 ### Preparing the work environment

 You will need a Linux system to run Singularity natively.
 Options for using Singularity on Mac and Windows machines, along with alternate Linux installation options are discussed in the installation guides.

-So after this part we assume that you have singularity installed for your system.
+So after this part we assume that you have Singularity installed for your system.

 ### The Singularity Usage Workflow